joeodx/AZURE_cloud/UserData_Image/README.md

   ![](/images/addedmore.jpg)

-* Find your virtual machien yu have created and select it.
+* Find your virtual machien you have created and select it.
 After this compelte the rest of the set up as usual.

 ## Step 3 SSH in and check